latticexyz/mud/.changeset/famous-cows-join.md

 "@latticexyz/entrykit": patch
 ---

+The session client's world address (used for delegations and `callFrom`) is now available via `sesssionClient.worldAddress`.

-The session client/account's local signer is now available via `sesssionClient.internal_signer`.
+The local signer is also available via `sesssionClient.internal_signer`.
 This is marked as internal for now as we may change how this is exposed.

-Using the signer allows for [Sign-in with Ethereum](https://eips.ethereum.org/EIPS/eip-4361) flow that avoid prompting the wallet for a signature but can validate via the associated user address and signer's delegation.
+Using the signer allows for [Sign-in with Ethereum](https://eips.ethereum.org/EIPS/eip-4361) and similar flows that avoid prompting the wallet for a signature, but can be validated via the associated session account <> user account delegation in the world.